Instructor: John Tanner

 We get this question a lot given the approach to accountability taken in schools, but it is the wrong question.
 In fact, schools are the only place, profession, or field that starts accountability by asking what they will measure, rather than what needs to be accomplished.
-True Accountability™ is rich in evidence, far more so than the manner in which current school accountability is done, but it begins every conversation with what needs to be accomplished.
+Benefits-Based Accountability™ is rich in evidence, far more so than the manner in which current school accountability is done, but it begins every conversation with what needs to be accomplished.

 School report cards and most local accountability efforts are mostly laundry lists of accomplishments which amount to a participation trophy.
 Is this another one of those?

 Those other methods, quite frankly, are not accountability.
 Accountability is a high-stakes affair, and it should be, especially in something as important as schooling.
 Accountability effectively indicate where a school is effective and where it is not yet as effective as it should be.
 That is truth, and only with truth can a school improve, and its stakeholders understand the nature of its efforts.
 Lists of data and/or accomplishments aren’t accountability because they fail to reach that standard.